deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 to connect to external services will fail because none of the keys are real.

-To configure a production registry system, you will need to either use the KmsKeyring or write your own replacement module using `DummyKeyringModule` for guidance.
+To configure a production registry system, you will need to either use the SecretManagerKeyring or write your own replacement module using `DummyKeyringModule` for guidance.
 Such a module should provide either an instance of `InMemoryKeyring` or your own custom implementation of `Keyring`.

 In either case, configure the `keyring` section of the config file with the appropriate parameters.
-Use an `activeKeyring` of "KMS" with a project id for KMS to configure accordingly, for example:
+Use an `activeKeyring` of "CSM" with a project id for SecretManager to configure accordingly, for example:

     keyring:
-      activeKeyring: KMS
+      activeKeyring: CSM
-      kms:
-        projectId: acme-registry-keys

 ## Per-TLD configuration